JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Cloud_Storage.md

 If a live version of a file is deleted, the object instead gets archived.
 If the archived version is deleted, the file is gone permanently.

 ### Data Models
+There are 4 main categories for modeling data:
+1. Object storage (Cloud Storage)
+2. Relational (Cloud SQL and Cloud Spanner)
+3. Analytical (BigQuery)
+4. NoSQL (Cloud Firestore and Bigtable)

+#### Object Storage
+Object Storage is a good solution when you don't need fine-grained access to data within the objects being stored.

+#### Relational
+Relational databases support frequent querying transactions, and they are ideal for when users need a consistent view of the data.
+The primary GCP services for relational databases are Cloud SQL and Cloud Spanner.

+Cloud SQL is a managed database service that provides MySQL, SQL Server, and PostgreSQL databases.
+These databases do not scale horizontally, but vertically.

+Cloud Spanner is a service for storing large volumes of relational data and ensuring it is widely available and consistent.
+This would be useful for global supply chains and financial service applications, whereas Cloud SQL is better for web applications and e-commerce.

+#### Analytical

+#### NoSQL

 ## Deploying Storage